gjr80/weewx-saratoga/readme.md

 1. Download the *WeeWX-Saratoga extension* from the *WeeWX-Saratoga extension* [releases page](https://github.com/gjr80/weewx-saratoga/releases) into a directory accessible from the *WeeWX* machine:

-        $ wget -P /var/tmp https://github.com/gjr80/weewx-saratoga/releases/download/v0.1.8/ws-0.1.8.tar.gz
+        wget -P /var/tmp https://github.com/gjr80/weewx-saratoga/releases/download/v0.1.8/ws-0.1.8.tar.gz

-	in this case the extension will be downloaded to directory */var/tmp*.
+	in this case the extension will be downloaded to the directory */var/tmp*.

 1. Install the *WeeWX-Saratoga extension* downloaded at step 1 using the applicable *WeeWX* extension utility: